snlpwr/vjticloud_doc/_build/html/_sources/_source/glossary.txt

       A node that runs the nova-compute daemon that manages VM instances that provide a wide
       range of services, such as web applications and analytics.

-   Compute service

-      Name for the Compute component that manages VMs.

    compute worker